 We all know that family member who is terrified of the dentist.
 You know, the one who has heart palpitations at just the thought of having a general check-up or cleaning, who knows maybe that’s you…for me it was my sister.
 Still 20 years later, she hasn’t changed!

 So you can imagine mentioning the words ‘Dental Implants’ to even the most confident of patient could make them feel a little weak at the knees about the thought of having screws surgically implanted into their jawline.
-Well here at Maida Smiles we want to assure you that not only are you going to be in the best hands in the entire UK, but that this procedure isn’t as painful as what we may think.
+Well here at Maida Smiles we want to assure you that not only will you be in the best hands in the entire UK, but that this procedure isn’t as painful as we may think.

 Generally speaking, no the procedure is not meant to be painful.
 Although, please bear in mind what might be painful to me may not be painful to you so we can never say a procedure will be 100% pain free for everyone.
 However you shouldn’t be experiencing pain during a dental implant surgery.
 You are given a local anaesthetic to numb the nerves, bone and gums, so what you may feel at times is a little pressure, but it should not cause you too much discomfort.